EvanZhuang/vector-icl/readme.md

 ## Example Usage

-We show examples of using Vector-ICL at text-based tasks over here (Updating in Progress):
+We show examples of using Vector-ICL at text-based tasks over here:

 | Example    | Script |
 | -------- | ------- |